edup92/vault/README.md

 # Vault

-## Bitwarden selfhosted in docker containers, with Google SSO Auth, Hosted in Google cloud, DNS and WAF in Cloudflare
+## Vaultwarden selfhosted in docker containers, with Google SSO Auth, Hosted in Google cloud, DNS and WAF in Cloudflare

 ## Installation
 - Create zone in cloudflare and set DNS Servers